YordanGeorgiev/qto/doc/md/concepts_doc.md

 ### 2.2.
 Issues / Issue items / items
 Issue item is the shortest possible description of task , activity , note or anything requiring distinguishable and preferably measurable action or producing verifiable outcome.
-Issues could be different types - tasks, activities, notes etc.
+Issues could be of different types - tasks, activities, notes etc.
 Each issue MUST BE assigned to one and only one person.
-Issues as any items can be interlinked by simply copying the name of the item concatenated with dash and it's id - for example the concepts_doc-12 points to the next section and the problems-1807031157 to a specific problem.